donut-party/system/README.md

 Under the `:app` component group we have a map of where each key is the name of the component and each value is the component's definition.
-A component definition specifies the component's behavior, and it can also be used to configure a component.
+A component definition specifies the component's behavior.
 In this example, the `:printer` component definition is a map that has two keys, `::ds/start` and `::ds/stop`.
-These keys are names of _signal handlers_, which you'll learn about momentarily. `::ds/start` and `::ds/stop` are both associated with a function.
+These keys are names of _signal handlers_, which you'll learn about momentarily.
+`::ds/start` and `::ds/stop` are both associated with a function.
 These functions are where you specify a component's behavior.

 Let's actually interact with this system and see its behavior: